-The global white biotechnology market size was USD 203.28 billion in 2015 and is expected to witness growth at a CAGR of 10.2% over the forecast period on account of its increasing use in the manufacturing of biofuels such as bioethanol and biodiesel.
+The global white biotechnology market demand was USD 203.28 billion in 2015 and is expected to witness growth at a CAGR of 10.2% from 2016 to 2024 on account of its increasing use in the manufacturing of biofuels such as bioethanol and biodiesel.
 About 4% of the chemical products including organic acids, amino acids, ethanol and numerous vitamins are manufactured using this technology.

 Increasing technology use across various industries on account of its various advantages such as environment friendliness, new raw material chains, efficient production methods, reduced manufacturing costs, low waste generation and raw material consumption is expected to have a positive impact on the market over the next eight years.